maxxk/programming-languages/presentations/04-Macros-Parsing.md

 3. will terminate for every finite input.

 # Couldn't we just write a parser in a proof assistant?
-From the previous class: left recursion.
+From the previous lecture: left recursion.
 ```
 term ::= factor | term '+' factor
 factor ::= atom | factor '*' atom